Italy: Fascist regime and World War II

 The fascist dictator Benito Mussolini titled himself Duce and ruled the country from 1922 until his overthrow in 1943.

 The socialist agitations that followed the devastation of the Great War, inspired by the Russian Revolution, led to counter-revolution and repression throughout Italy.
 The liberal establishment, fearing a Soviet-style revolution, started to endorse the small National Fascist Party, led by Mussolini.
 In October 1922, the Blackshirts of the National Fascist Party organised a mass demonstration and the "March on Rome" coup.
 King Victor Emmanuel III appointed Mussolini as prime minister, transferring power to the fascists without armed conflict.

 Mussolini banned political parties and curtailed personal liberties, establishing a dictatorship.
-These actions attracted international attention and inspired similar dictatorships in Nazi Germany and Francoist Spain.
+These actions attracted international attention and inspired similar dictatorships in Nazi Germany and Imperial Japan.

 Fascism was based upon Italian nationalism and imperialism, seeking to expand Italian possessions via irredentist claims based on the legacy of the Roman and Venetian empires.

-For this reason the fascists engaged in interventionist foreign policy.
+For this reason, the fascists engaged in interventionist foreign policy.
 In 1935, Mussolini invaded Ethiopia and founded Italian East Africa, resulting in international isolation.
 Italy withdrew from the League of Nations.
 Italy then allied with Nazi Germany and the Empire of Japan, and strongly supported Francisco Franco in the Spanish Civil War.
 In April 1939, Italy invaded Albania.

 Italy entered World War II on 10 June 1940.
 At this date, France practically had lost the Battle of France.

 At different times, Italians advanced in British Somaliland, Egypt, the Balkans, and eastern fronts.
 They were, however, defeated on the Eastern Front as well as in the East African and North African campaigns, losing their territories in Africa and the Balkans.
 Italian war crimes included extrajudicial killings and ethnic cleansing by deportation of about 25,000 people – mainly Yugoslavs – to Italian concentration camps and elsewhere.
 Yugoslav Partisans perpetrated their own crimes against the ethnic Italian population during and after the war, including the foibe massacres.
 An Allied invasion of Sicily began in July 1943, leading to the collapse of the Fascist regime on 25 July.
 Mussolini was deposed and arrested by order of King Victor Emmanuel III.
 On 3 September, Italy signed the Armistice of Cassibile, ending its war with UK and USA.
-The Germans, with the assistance of Italian fascists, succeeded in taking control of north and central Italy (Operation Achse]).
+The Germans, with the assistance of Italian fascists, succeeded in taking control of north and central Italy (Operation Achse).
 The country remained a battlefield, with the Allies moving up from the south.